Office of Student Life & Engagement

 Membership Dues or Fees: None

-Description: Formerly know as the Student Health-Workers Against Predatory Economics (SHAPE), CAC is an educational organization open to all Thomas Jefferson University students.
-We are a new organization with the primary mission of helping to educate the Jefferson student body on the practice of predatory economics in healthcare, the history of these problems, and potential solutions.
-We seek to understand economic exploitation within healthcare in addition to its intersection with discriminatory power structures (racism, classism, sexism, xenophobia, transphobia).
-Throughout the year our events will consist of both peer teaching among the Jefferson student body, and panels of experts and speakers in various fields.
+Description: Community Action Coalition is an educational organization with the primary mission of helping to educate the Jefferson student body on the practice of mutual aid, grassroots advocacy in healthcare, and the existing oppressive social structures that exist in our communities.
+We seek to understand healthcare through the lens of its intersecting discriminatory power structures (racism, classism, sexism, xenophobia, transphobia) and to come up with solutions alongside community members in a way that promotes solidarity, not charity.
+Throughout the year our events will consist of both peer teaching among the Jefferson student body, panels of experts and speakers in various fields, as well as mutual aid events in the community.
 Just as important as our educational focus, we would like to facilitate a social space to share stories, build relationships, and foster a feeling of solidarity among our members and the broader Jefferson community.
+Our organization is open to all Thomas Jefferson University students.

 Contact Information